 - Start-ups that had failed quickly and were no longer in business.

 - Mom-and-pop shops like Tom’s Auto Body Shop or Transformations Salon – too small to buy our client’s service (or any technology or service).

 - Companies that didn’t have IT departments at all, or who outsourced their IT needs.

 Out of the 60,000 companies our client gave us, only 10,000 on their list were even viable opportunities!

-We were surprised: our client was a top-tier, Fortune 500 leader with hundreds of people employed in sales and marketing.
+We were surprised.
+Our client was an industry leader with hundreds of people employed in sales and marketing!
 How could they operate with bad, decaying data like that?